Mercedes-Benz C-Class (W205): C 450 AMG Sport 4MATIC (2015–2017), AMG C 43 (2017–2023)

 The C 450 AMG 4MATIC has the same engine as the C 400 4MATIC.
 It has a more powerful version of the twin-turbo 3.0 litre V6 producing 362 hp and 384 lbft of torque.
 Some components, such as the front axle, steering system and suspension are shared with the C 63.
 It has all-wheel drive and is paired to a 7-speed automatic transmission.
 It reaches 62 mph in 4.9 seconds.

 For the 2017 model year, the C450 AMG was renamed to AMG C 43.
-It retains the same 3.0-litre twin-turbo but is now mated with a 9-speed automatic transmission and some cosmetic changes as well as becoming available in a coupé rather than sedan.
-2017-2018 AMG C 43/63 had the option to add the AMG Performance Exhaust (PE), which allowed the driver to open and close the flaps on the factory-valved exhaust with the touch of a button within the cabin.
-This allowed the ability to operate the car in a quiet and docile manner but also the ability to unleash an aggressive exhaust note with pops, bangs, and burbles.
-2019+ AMG models equipped with the PE had the exhaust muted significantly due to noise and emission regulations making 2018 the final year of its aggressive nature.
+It retains the same 3.0-litre twin-turbo engine, but it is now mated with a 9-speed automatic transmission.
+It also features some cosmetic changes, as well as becoming available in a coupé rather than sedan.
+The 2017-2018 AMG C 43/63 had the option to add the AMG Performance Exhaust (PE), which allowed the driver to open and close the flaps on the factory-valved exhaust with the touch of a button within the cabin.
+This allowed the ability to operate the car in a quiet manner, but also the ability to switch to a more aggressive exhaust note with pops, bangs, and burbles.
+2019+ AMG models equipped with the PE had the exhaust muted significantly due to noise and emission regulations.